 With free and open-source tools and components becoming more common in enterprise environments, it is essential to collaborate more on product integrations and threat intelligence as a security vendor.

-Adopting open-source software minimizes the cost of overall development and frees the developers to concentrate on more value-added jobs.
+Adopting open-source software minimizes the cost of overall development and frees developers to concentrate on more value-added jobs.
 Another significant benefit of open-source software is its lower cost.
-And in case a problem arises, you can easily open up and fix the code immediately instead of waiting for a vendor to answer.
+In case a problem arises, you can easily open up and fix the code immediately instead of waiting for a vendor to answer.

-While proprietary software also has vulnerabilities, the disclosure of the source code is a significant compliance problem.
-This approach is called “security through obscurity,” which includes several flaws.
+While proprietary software also has vulnerabilities, disclosing the source code is a significant compliance problem.
+This approach, called “security through obscurity,” includes several flaws.

 The National Institute of Standards and Technology (NIST) explicitly suggests depending on “security through obscurity” to ensure the system’s safety.
 System security shouldn’t rely on the implementation secrecy or its components.